 - International Applicants only: Submit Test of English as a Foreign Language (TOEFL) scores; minimum scores 560 (paper) or 68 (Internet).

 The OTD program consists of 114 semester credit hours of graduate-level coursework, including 6 months of full-time clinical fieldwork, and a Doctoral Capstone.
-Students must successfully fulfill all program-specific requirements including completion of all coursework while maintaining the performance standards outlined by the program, Level 2 Fieldwork, a competency exam, the Doctoral Capstone, as well as program requirements related to professional behavior and community service in order meet graduation requirements.
+Students must successfully fulfill all program-specific requirements including completion of all coursework while maintaining the performance standards outlined by the program, Level II Fieldwork, the Doctoral Capstone, as well as program requirements related to professional behavior, interprofessional education, and community service in order meet graduation requirements.